j-andrews7/Pipelines/ChIP_Seq_Pipeline.md

 # ChIP-SEQ Pipeline

 This document describes the bioinformatics pipeline used to analyze the Payton Lab's histone ChIP-seq data.
 The .bin and peaks.bed files **can be handled separately** until the last portion of the pipeline in which they are normalized and merged.
-Additional file manipulations may be necessary (removal of headers, switching columns around, etc), though considerable effort has been made to minimize this as much as possible.
-Learn sed & awk to do these.
-This is not the end-all, be-all, but it should be a good place to start and may warn you of possible caveats ahead of time.
+Additional file manipulations may be necessary (removal of headers, switching columns around, etc), though considerable effort has been made to minimize this as much as possible. **This is not the end-all, be-all, but it should be a good place to start and may warn you of possible caveats ahead of time.**

 This was done on the CHPC cluster, so all of the `export`, `source`, and `module load/remove` statements are to load the various software necessary to run the command(s) that follow.
 If you're running this locally and the various tools needed are located on your `PATH`, you can ignore these.
+They're more so I can just copy and paste when running through this myself.

 > Bash scripts are submitted on the cluster with the `qsub` command.
 Check the [CHPC wiki](http://mgt2.chpc.wustl.edu/wiki119/index.php/Main_Page) for more info on cluster commands and what software is available.
 All scripts listed here should be accessible to anyone in the Payton Lab, i.e., **you should be able to access everything in my scratch folder and run the scripts from there if you so choose.**